Thug glassed man without warning in house party attack

-A THUG who glassed a rival in the face during a confrontation at a house party has been locked for two years and ten months.
+A THUG who glassed a rival in the face during a confrontation at a house party has been jailed for two years and ten months.

 The victim needed 22 stitches to his face after Garry Potts struck him with a glass without warning during the attack.